yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 2:** Run TegraRcmGUI.
 In the `Payload` tab of TegraRcmGUI, click on the folder icon and navigate to the `hekate_ctcaer_X.X.X.bin` file you extracted earlier.

 **Step 3:** Click on `Inject Payload` and your Switch will boot into the Hekate menu.

+## Backing up Switch NAND (Optional)

+We will now boot Hekate to dump your Switch's NAND.
+This step is optional, but highly recommended to ensure you have a backup of your Switch's data in its internal storage.

+    - 7a.
+Boot your Nintendo Switch into [RCM mode](#booting-into-rcm) (steps 2c. to 2f.) and make sure it is connected to your computer.
+    - 7b.
+Boot into [Hekate](#booting-into-hekate) (steps 3b. to 3c.)
+    - 7c.
+When it has successfully booted into the Hekate Home menu, tap on the `Tools` tab and select `Backup eMMC`.
+    - 7d.
+Underneath the `Full` section, tap on `eMMC BOOT0 & BOOT1`.
+This may take a few seconds to load.
+After it is finished filling the progress bar it should say `Finished and verified!`.
+Beneath `Filepath:` you will see the location of the dump.
+    - 7e.
+Tap on `Close` and select `eMMC RAW GPP`.
+This should take some time as the Switch's `rawnand.bin` is quite large.
+If the progress bar appears to go backwards at some points or turn green, do not worry as this is Hekate verifying the data.
+This should take between 15-45 minutes depending on the quality/speed of your SD card and the default verification setting.
+Please keep note of the location the output file is placed.
+    - 7f.
+Tap on `Close` two times to return to the Tools menu.
+    - 7g.
+[Mount the SD card to your computer in Hekate](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 4b. to 4c.)
+    - 7h.
+Navigate to your SD card drive and copy the `backup` folder to your computer.
+    - 7i.
+Once you're done copying, [safely eject the SD card drive in your computer and return to the Hekate Home menu.](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 5a. to 5b.)

 ## Mounting the microSD card to your computer in Hekate